-Which is correct?
 Did Jesus purpose to inaugurate a new form of political action to champion desirable virtues, or was Jesus’ mission altogether different?
 The confusion is largely due to nebulous use of the term “politics” when describing Jesus’ earthly mission.

 “Politics” has been broadly defined as “the activity through which people, make, preserve, and amend the general rules under which they live.”
 But this definition doesn’t account for a fundamental reality of all political systems.
 A more precise definition is needed to explain why political players across the spectrum – including Republicans, Democrats, Libertarians, Socialists, Communists, and Nazis – claim alignment with Jesus’ teachings while asserting that their political rivals barter in fear, violence, and vengeance.
 A functional definition of politics needs to account for activists throughout history who have used lofty rhetoric about their parties’ virtues, but whose lives and thinly-veiled agendas were hell-bent on defeating their political adversaries rather than reflecting the priorities of Jesus.

 These consistent political behaviors demonstrate why politics has been classically understood as a process of achieving and exercising organized control over a human community, particularly a state.2 Political action – even activity that promotes “truth, justice, and mercy” – is inevitably linked to one group’s committed intention to amass power over others.
 Thus politics is always a team sport; individuals collect into parties because they have more power if they join together.